amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

     Extensions
     ==========

-    Beyond MSE regression, ridge regression, the Lasso, and logistic regression, there are other classes of Linear Model which are not currently supported by AOCL-DA.
-This includes,
+    Beyond MSE regression, ridge regression, the Lasso, and logistic regression, there are other classes of linear models which are not currently supported by AOCL-DA.
+These include,

     * Weighted residuals - Loss function is of form :math:`\sum_{i=1}^n w_i r_i = \sum_{i=1}^n w_i (y_i - \beta X_i)^2`
     * Additional loss functions - for example Huber, Cauchy, or Quantile in addition to MSE and Log Loss,